Robbie Ross: After Oscar Wilde

 In 1908, some years after Wilde's death, Ross produced the definitive edition of his works.
 Ross was also responsible for commissioning Jacob Epstein to produce the sculpture that can now be seen on Wilde's tomb.
 He even requested that Epstein design a small compartment for Ross's own ashes.
 As a result of his faithfulness to Wilde even in death, Ross was vindictively pursued by Lord Alfred Douglas, who repeatedly attempted to have him arrested and tried for homosexual conduct.

 From 1901 to 1908, in personal and professional partnership with the art critic More Adey, Ross managed the Carfax Gallery, a small commercial gallery in London co-founded by John Fothergill and the artist William Rothenstein.
 The Carfax held exhibitions of works by such artists as Aubrey Beardsley, William Blake, Sylvia Gosse, and John Singer Sargent.
 After leaving the Carfax, Ross worked as an art critic for The Morning Post.

 During the First World War, Ross mentored a group of young, mostly homosexual, poets and artists including Siegfried Sassoon and Wilfred Owen.
 He was also a close friend of Wilde's sons Vyvyan Holland and Cyril Holland.

 In early 1918, during the German spring offensive, Noel Pemberton Billing, a right-wing member of Parliament, published an article entitled "The Cult of the Clitoris" in which he accused members of Ross's circle of being among 47,000 homosexuals who were betraying the nation to the Germans.
 Maud Allan, an actress who had played Wilde's Salome in a performance authorised by Ross, was identified as a member of the "cult".
 She unsuccessfully sued Billing for libel, causing a national sensation in Britain.
 The incident brought embarrassing attention to Ross and his associates.

 Ross died suddenly on 5 October 1918 in London where he was preparing to travel to Melbourne to open an exhibition at the National Gallery of Victoria.

 In 1950, on the 50th anniversary of Wilde's death, an urn containing Ross's ashes was placed into Wilde's tomb in Père Lachaise Cemetery in Paris.

 Ross's work

 Ross was able to rely on an allowance and then an inheritance from his wealthy family, leaving him free to pursue his interests.
 His main contribution to literature lies in his work, not only as Wilde's executor, but also, earlier, as a friendly but critical reader of many of Wilde's texts.
 If Ross is to be believed, he frequently suggested changes and improvements.

 Ross also tried his hand as a writer.
 He provided an introduction to Wilde's play Salome.
 His book Masques and Phases is a collection of previously published short stories and reviews.
 As an art critic, Ross was highly critical of the post-impressionist painters.
+Ross also wrote a book about Aubrey Beardsley.